FMsunyh/keras-yolo2/README.md

 For details about YOLO and YOLOv2 please refer to their [project page](https://pjreddie.com/darknet/yolo/) and the [paper](https://arxiv.org/abs/1612.08242):
-*YOLO9000: Better, Faster, Stronger by Joseph Redmon and Ali Farhadi*.
+**YOLO9000: Better, Faster, Stronger by Joseph Redmon and Ali Farhadi**.
 ---

 ## Requirement
 - python 3.5
-- keras 2.2.2
+- keras 2.2.4
 - tensorflow 1.12.0

 ## TODO